underscoreio/essential-slick/src/pages/basics.md

 The first time you run SBT, it will download a lot of library dependencies from the Internet and cache them on your hard drive.
 This means two things:

- - you need a working Internet connection to get started;
+ - you need a working Internet connection to get started; and
  - the first `compile` command you issue could take a while to complete.

 If you haven't used SBT before, you may find the [SBT Tutorial](link-sbt-tutorial) useful.